hail-is/hail/hail/python/hailtop/batch/docs/service.rst

 information about the job such as where the job was run, how long it took to pull the image for each container, and any error messages.

-To see all batches you've submitted, go to `<batch.hail.is>`__.
+To see all batches you've submitted, go to `<https://batch.hail.is>`__.
 Each batch will have a current state, number of jobs total, and the number of pending, succeeded, failed, and cancelled jobs as well as the running cost of the batch (computed from completed jobs only).
 The possible batch states are as follows: